Regular Season Round 2: Superpower battles await!

 After being defeated by CSKA in Istanbul last week, Galatasaray gets another chance to please its home fans in Round 2 with the visit of Crvena Zvezda mts Belgrade.
 The host will need to improve its rebounding after only claiming 25 boards on opening night, the lowest of all teams, while Zvezda won't want to repeat the 46% free throw conversion rate which contributed to last week's home loss to Darussafaka.
 The Serbian team will also aim to look after the ball more carefully after committing 16 turnovers.

 The loyal fans of Zalgiris Kaunas will welcome their heroes for a home opener against Baskonia Vitoria Gasteiz, which won last week despite giving away more turnovers, 20, than anyone else.
 Baskonia's victory over Efes was built on 40 rebounds, and the only team to better that tally in Round 1 was Zalgiris, which claimed 44 in defeat at Panathinaikos.
 To enjoy success this time around, the Lithuanian team will look for more offensive creation after posting just 9 assists in Athens, the lowest in the league.

 And finally on Friday night, another battle of giants closes out Round 2 as FC Barcelona Lassa hosts Fenerbahce Istanbul.
 Both teams had to hold their nerve to secure narrow victories to kick-start their campaigns, with Barcelona helped along by 10 steals – the most by any team last week.
 And although Fenerbahce will look to improve many aspects of its game after the nervy home win over Bamberg, no other team could better last season's runners-up total of just 9 turnovers in Round 1.

-Follow all the action as it happens live on the Euroleague's official twitter account, @Euroleague, on Euroleague TV, on many other television networks around the world and, of course, right here on Euroleague.net!
+Follow all the action as it happens LIVE on Euroleague TV, on our Twitter account (@Euroleague) and, of course, right here on Euroleague.net!